Wanna-be-Coder/Tune-Text/README.md

 ## About

 This project is a Song Searcher which can be used to fetch song from youtube & it also takes the lyrics from lyricsovh.
 It uses redux to manage the states & materialize css for styling.
+Press the play button in the bottom to bring the media player

 ### To run the project use `npm start`